rust-lang/rfcs/text/0000-liballoc.md

 It may still be [desirable] to regroup the standard library into one crate, and it is probably still possible.
-The `core` crate could be replaced with a set of `pub use` reexport to maintained compatibility with existing users.
+The `core` crate could be replaced with a set of `pub use` reexport to maintain compatibility with existing users.
-Whatever the eventual status is for `core` is, we can do the same for `alloc`.
+Whatever the eventual status for `core` is, we can do the same for `alloc`.
 [PR #51569] mentioned above also hopes to make this easier.